 - Most of your profits will be eaten up in costs.

-Once you look at the table below you’ll see that in a typical flip project you associated costs could easily add an extra 50% to your renovation budget of $75,000 when purchasing a property for $400,000 and trying to flip it after renovation for $550,000
+Once you look at the table below you’ll see that in a typical house flipping project you associated costs could easily add an extra 50% to your renovation budget of $75,000 when purchasing a property for $400,000 and trying to flip it after renovation for $550,000

 But when they do it’s likely that you’ve fortuitously caught the right stage of property cycle and values have moved in your favour.

-The problem is that most experts, let alone part-time investors, have real trouble pinpointing where we are in the cycle until it’s already moved on to the next phase!
+The problem is that most experts, let alone beginning property investors, have real trouble pinpointing where we are in the cycle until it’s already moved on to the next phase!